 There’s no one quite like Miranda Lambert.
-Reimagining the singing cowgirl as a shit-talking, whiskey-drinking, pistol-packing, eye-rolling twenty first century queen of outlaw country, she’s a tough-as-nails traditionalist and feminist icon.
-One who also rescues puppies and rides ponies.
+Reimagining the singing cowgirl as a shit-talking, whiskey-drinking, pistol-packing, eye-rolling 21st century queen of outlaw country, she’s a tough-as-nails traditionalist and feminist icon.
+Who also rescues puppies and rides ponies on the side.

-As she prepares for the release of her eighth solo album - as well as a Christmas record with her country girl gang Pistol Annies – Holler dangled a bucket down into her well of country classics and drew up a few of our favourites.
+Holler dangled a bucket down into her deep well of country classics and drew up 20 of our favourites.

 Written with Josh Osborne and Shane McAnally, Miranda gets all about-last-night in this sultry country soul confessional from her break-up opus The Weight Of These Wings.